congbv/cafebot/README.md

 # 🥘 Cafebot
-====

 Cafebot is a [telegram](https://telegram.org/) bot for making orders in a local cafe.
-Its handy if you don't want to make an order my the call or sit and wait for your order to be ready.
+Its handy if you don't want to make an order by the call or sit and wait for your order to be ready.

 ## Usage instruction